 Timed metadata formats

 Many formats and types of timed metadata are used in streaming workflows.
-For example, SCTE-35 is used to designate where to place ads in MPEG-TS streams, and onTextData is used to display closed captions.
+For example, SCTE-35 is used to designate where to place ads in MPEG-TS streams, and onTextData is used to display closed captions for RTMP streams.
 These formats, however, have highly structured implementations and specific use cases.
-For the broadest and most flexible streaming scenario—a source stream ingested over RTMP and delivered for playback over Apple HLS with custom, user-defined metadata—two formats are used to carry timed metadata with the stream: AMF and ID3.
+For the broadest and most flexible streaming scenario—a source stream ingested and delivered for playback over HLS, MPEG-DASH, and WOWZ over WebSockets with custom, user-defined metadata—three formats are used to carry timed metadata with the stream: AMF, ID3, and Event Message (emsg).

 AMF stands for Action Message Format.
-It’s a binary format developed by Adobe Systems for exchanging messages between servers.
+It's a binary format developed by Adobe Systems for exchanging messages between servers.
 In a Wowza streaming workflow, AMF metadata can be received with an ingested source stream over RTMP or WOWZ.
 AMF metadata can also be injected directly into a Wowza Streaming Engine™ server application.
-AMF encapsulates the metadata in a packet whose header defines the message length and type, and whose body includes the timecode and the actual custom metadata.
+AMF encapsulates the metadata in a packet with a header that defines the message length and type and a body that defines the custom metadata and an associated timecode.

-ID3, which derives from the phrase “identify an MP3,” is the tagging specification that has become the de facto standard for defining metadata in MP3 audio files.
-Today it’s also used to carry timed metadata in Apple HLS media streams.
+ID3, which derives from the phrase "identify an MP3," is the tagging specification that has become the standard for defining metadata in MP3 audio files.
+Today it's also used to carry timed metadata in HLS media streams.

 An ID3 tag is a container that consists of one or more frames; each frame includes one or more bits of metadata information.
 The tag is inserted into every HLS media segment at a given time offset.
 Once the metadata is inserted into the segment, it stays there, so if a live stream is converted to VOD, the timed metadata becomes part of the VOD asset.